rweigel/stats/python.md

 a = z+1
 ```
 |style="vertical-align:top"  width="30%" |
-In this case, there are pairs of repeated lines, so there are two lines in the body of the <code>for</code> loop:
+In this case, there are pairs of repeated lines, so there are two lines in the body of the `for` loop:
 ```Python
 a = 0
 for i in [1,2]: